Gilg4mesh/MyMentorApp-unofficial-/README.md

 ## Usage

-Just import the whole project.
+1.Import the whole project.

+2.Setup the firebase by Android Studio 2.2.0 from tools.

 ## LICENSE